enkessler/childprocess/README.md

 process = ChildProcess.build(*args)
 ```

+To be able to use this, please make sure that you have the `ffi` gem installed.

 ### Ensure entire process tree dies

 By default, the child process does not create a new process group.
 This means there's no guarantee that the entire process tree will die when the child process is killed.
 To solve this: